Post-orbital constriction

-In physical anthropology, post-orbital constriction is the narrowing of the cranium (skull) just behind the eye sockets (the orbits, hence the name) found in most non-human primates and early hominins.
-This constriction is very noticeable in non-human primates, slightly less so in Australopithecines, even less in Homo erectus and completely disappears in modern Homo sapiens.
+Post-orbital constriction is the narrowing of the cranium (skull) just behind the orbits (eye sockets) found in most non-human primates and early hominins.
+This constriction is very noticeable in non-human primates, slightly less so in australopithecines, further less so in Homo erectus and absent in modern Homo sapiens.
 Post-orbital constriction index in non-human primates and hominin range in category from increased constriction, intermediate, reduced constriction and disappearance.
 The post-orbital constriction index is defined by either a ratio of minimum frontal breadth (MFB), behind the supraorbital torus, divided by the maximum upper facial breadth (BFM), bifrontomalare temporale, or as the maximum width behind the orbit of the skull.